-- (1) The staff necessary to assist the CEO are to be persons appointed or employed under the Public Service Act 1922. - (2) The CEO has all the powers of, or exercisable by, a Secretary under the Public Service Act 1922, so far as those powers relate to the branch of the Australian Public Service comprising the staff referred to in subsection (1), as if that branch were a separate Department of the Australian Public Service. - (3) The CEO, on behalf of the Commonwealth, may engage consultants to assist in the performance of any of the CEO's functions.
+- (1) The staff necessary to assist the CEO are to be persons engaged under the Public Service Act 1999. - (2) For the purposes of the Public Service Act 1999: - (a) the CEO and the APS employees assisting the CEO together constitute a Statutory Agency; and - (b) the CEO is the Head of that Statutory Agency. - (3) The CEO, on behalf of the Commonwealth, may engage consultants to assist in the performance of any of the CEO's functions.